LI7XI/AudioAnalyzerDocs/docs/plugin-structure/child.md

 When [StringValue](#string-value) is set to `Info`, this option will determine what infos this measure will provide.

-?>This is similar to [Section Variables]() in Parent measure, but without a function call.
+?>This is similar to using [Section Variables](/docs/section-vars.md), but without a function call.

 _Examples:_